AbigailWee/news-sentiment-gdp-malaysia/README.md

 #### 📌 6.1 Discussion of Nowcasting Findings

->▪️ The sentiment index was a significant predictor for BCI but not for CSI.
+> ▪️ BCI: The sentiment index significantly predicted BCI, confirming its alignment with business confidence.
+No multicollinearity issues were found.
 >
->▪️ Findings align with literature showing weak consumer sentiment modeling.
+> ▪️ CSI: The sentiment index failed to predict CSI, showing weak correlation and poor model performance, similar to previous studies.

 #### 📌 6.2 Discussion of Forecasting Findings

->▪️ Sentiment index correlations with GDP, imports, and exports were weak or inconsistent.
->
->▪️ LASSO and Random Forest models provided better performance for investment and consumption.
+> ▪️ Pearson Correlation: Sentiment had weak or negative correlations with most macroeconomic variables, particularly GDP and imports.

 #### 📌 6.3 Conclusions

->▪️ Mandarin sentiment can help forecast BCI but is less effective for broader macroeconomic indicators.
+> ▪️ Mandarin-based news sentiment proved useful for forecasting business confidence (BCI) but was less effective for predicting consumer sentiment (CSI) and other macroeconomic variables like GDP and imports.
 >
->▪️ Model performance was limited by single-source data and short study period.
+> ▪️ While LASSO and Random Forest models performed well, particularly for private consumption and investment, the overall weak correlations highlight the limitations of using a single news source and a short timeframe.
 >
->▪️ Future work should integrate multiple news sources and explore newer models.
+> ▪️ Future research should expand data sources, extend the analysis period, and explore additional models to improve forecasting accuracy across more economic variables.

 ---

-#### ⚠️ Note: Mojibake may occur when opening "preprocessed_data.csv" or "See Hua (New).csv."
+#### ⚠️ Note: Mojibake may occur with "preprocessed_data.csv" and "See Hua (New).csv."

-     ➤ To fix: Use Excel > Data > Get External Data > From Text > Select file > Choose "Unicode (UTF-8)" encoding.
+> To fix it, go to Data > Get External Data > From Text, select the file, and choose Unicode (UTF-8) encoding in the import wizard to display Mandarin characters correctly.